Ontario Science Centre: AstraZeneca Human Edge

-The AstraZeneca Human Edge replaced the original human anatomy gallery, opened in December 2013 with sponsorship from AstraZeneca.
-In addition to detailing anatomy, the exhibit explores the possibilities of the human body with activities to simulate the experiences of adventure-seekers, elite athletes, and extreme-sports enthusiasts.
-There are more than 80 exhibits in the hall, which were all developed and built by the Science Centre's staff with input from more than 120 neuroscience, physiology, bio-mechanics and sports medicine experts.
-The exhibit also features a climbing wall.
+The AstraZeneca Human Edge replaced the original human anatomy gallery, opened in December 2013 with sponsorship from pharmaceutical and biotechnology company AstraZeneca.
+In addition to detailing anatomy, the exhibit aimed to explore the possibilities of the human body with activities to simulate the experiences of adventure-seekers, elite athletes, and extreme-sports enthusiasts.
+There were more than 80 exhibits in the hall, which were all developed and built by the Science Centre's staff with input from more than 120 neuroscience, physiology, bio-mechanics and sports medicine experts.
+The exhibit also featured a climbing wall.

 Cohon Family Nature Escape

-The Cohon Family Nature Escape is an outdoor exhibit, situated within the Don River valley to the rear of the science centre.
-The exhibit features a giant Baltimore oriole nest, concrete wall canvas for moss graffiti, and a playground slide made from a fallen 125-year-old eastern white pine.
+The Cohon Family Nature Escape was an outdoor exhibit, situated within the Don River valley to the rear of the science centre.
+The exhibit features a giant Baltimore oriole nest, a concrete wall canvas for moss graffiti, and a playground slide made from a fallen 125-year-old eastern white pine.

 Forest Lane

-Forest Lane houses a number of trees and tree trunks from across Canada.
-The exhibit includes a 464-year-old Douglas fir, with markings on its growth rings denoting notable world events during the tree's lifetime.
+Forest Lane housed many trees and tree trunks from across Canada.
+The exhibit included a 464-year-old Douglas fir, with markings on its growth rings denoting notable world events during the tree's lifetime.